THIRD RAIL WITH OZY

 Finally, Third Rail with OZY produced a standalone Facebook Live series consisting of 1-1 interviews between host Carlos Watson and featured guests each week.
 These “one-on-ones” dove deeper into each week’s topic with guests like Amber Rose, iO Tillett Wright, Ann Coulter, and others.
 Questions and comments from viewers were fed directly into the teleprompter for the host to integrate into the conversation, leading to some of our best dialogues of the season.

-Third Rail with OZY’s robust social media campaign lead to breakaway success during Season 1.
-Season-long goals for video views were exceeded during our very first episode, and the seven-week season resulted in 3.2 million social video views across Facebook, Twitter, Instagram and YouTube.
-The live social integration drove more than 56,000 engagements, more than doubling our season goal of 19,000 likes, comments and shares.
+Third Rail with OZY’s robust social media and digital campaigns lead to breakaway success during Season 1.
+Season-long goals for video views were exceeded during their very first episode, and the seven-week season resulted in 3.2 million social video views across Facebook, Twitter, Instagram and YouTube.
+The live social integration drove more than 56,000 engagements, more than doubling the season goal of 19,000 likes, comments and shares.